IDGCaptainRussia94/Terraria-SGAmod/README.md

 -A resonating material called Vibranium can now be found and made into a powerful new armor set, but only if you can overcome the strong new enemies that guard it!
 -WoF yoyo that leeches out HP from enemies into the yoyo, heals the player when it retracts (moonlord upgrade too) -Concussion (thing) accessory that grants bonus damage based off your knockback VS enemy knockback resistance, or just if enemy is immune to knockback
+-Omni-shoot, combine all the one-off ammo types of: Styngers, Stakes, Candycorn, Jack o' Lanterns, Nails, and Starfish into an endgame weapon with swappable forms

 -"boring" swords:
 -Dank Wood Sword, Machete, Rusted Blade, Claymore (maybe),Mudmore, Mangrove Striker,Thermal Blade, Rubied Blade, Curcuit Breaker Blade (maybe), Sword of a Thousand Truths (hhmhhmmm), Celestial Flare (maybe), Galactic Inferno (yes)
 -call them Zweihänder ?
+-Finish card deck, finish Wrath Caliburn attacks

 Credits: